DarlenePenn/bikesharing/README.md

 ## Summary
 This is a solid business plan for Des Moines, as bikesharing can be used for both commuting workers, and casual riders on the weekends.

+Suggestions for additional analysis would be to look at how long trips were on the weekends vs. during the week.